leiliecon/AI-coding/path2shock_calculation/README.md

 - `path2shock_<Scenario>.xlsx`

 ## Notes
-- The script validates that every `M name` is assigned to exactly one group.
+- The script validates that no `M name` appears in more than one group.
-- If any group contains names not found in the data, a warning is emitted.
-- If any data rows are missing group assignments, it raises a `ValueError`.
+- Group coverage is not enforced; names can be missing from groups without warnings.